Sign up for the HEART UK e-newsletter, simply enter your name and email address to receive all the latest news from HEART UK.Click to subscribe

 To maintain the cholesterol–lowering effect of plant sterols and stanols you need to continue to take them daily.

 These can be purchased readily but have not undergone the same scrutiny as fortified foods and we have less evidence that they work as well.
 If you do decide to take a supplement instead of a fortified food, be sure to take the supplement as directed and alongside a meal.

 Can stanols and sterols be used instead of statins?

 Plant stanols and sterols have the ability to reduce cholesterol by up to 10%.
 However statins can lower cholesterol by 20-60% dependant upon the statin chosen and the dose taken.
-So together it is possible to achieve a 70% cholesterol reduction.
+So together it is possible to achieve up to a 70% cholesterol reduction.
 However sterols and stanols cannot take the place of a statin.
 This is because statins can lower cholesterol more than a sterol or stanol.
-Plus statins have other cardiovascular benefits.
+Statins also have other cardiovascular benefits.
 Always talk to your doctor if you are considering stopping your statin.